faelzanin/translatelang/README.md

     What is the name of the language file you want to translate?

-Enter the name of the language file, you want to translate, and press `Enter` to go to the next step:
+Enter the name of the language file (example: `passwords`), you want to translate, and press `Enter` to go to the next step:

     What is the location you want to be translated ?
 Example : en | es | pt | ru